kuria/debug/README.rst

 ::

-  [1/3] Exception: Something went wrong while handling an exception in example.com on line 21 [2/3] Exception: Exception-handler exception in example.com on line 16 [3/3] Exception: Initial exception in example.com on line 11
+    [1/3] Exception: Something went wrong while handling an exception in example.php on line 24 [2/3] Exception: Exception-handler exception in /example.php on line 17 [3/3] Exception: Initial exception in example.php on line 12

 Now the *Initial exception* is accessible as one of the previous exceptions.